+6.3.
 COURSE COMMITTEES

-Course Committees provide a formal structure for student participation and feedback on their course of study.
+Course Committees provide a formal structure for student participation in quality assurance and feedback on their course of study.
 Course committees provide a forum in which students can express their views about the management of the course, and the content, delivery and assessment of modules, in order to identify appropriate actions to be taken.